onflow/service-account/README.md

 To that end, the following policy applies:

-1. Monthly Participation
+1. Meeting Participation
-Each signer is expected to attend at least one multi-signing meeting per month.
+Each signer is expected to not miss more than 10 consecutive multi-signing meetings.

 2. Inactive Signer Removal
-If a signer does not attend any meeting for three consecutive months, the rest of the committee may propose their removal.
-This will be done via a governance FLIP.
+If a signer exceeds this threshold, the rest of the committee may propose their removal through a governance FLIP.

 3. Decentralization Requirement
 The multi-sign process must remain decentralized, and no single entity including the Flow Foundation, should be capable of unilaterally signing and submitting a transaction.